 Another problem is that the GDP measures all economic activity equally, regardless of its cause.
 When in 2011 a devastating Tsunami hit Japan, causing thousands of victims and leading to the Fukushima nuclear disaster, the real GDP went down by just 0.7%.
 A ridiculous number, given that arguably the greatest catastrophe in Japanese history since the detonations of atomic bombs in Hiroshima and Nagasaki had taken place.

 A prominent happiness index is the New Economics Foundation's Happy Planet Index (HPI).
 In the year 2012, HPI ranked 151 countries across the globe.
-According to this index Georgia is the 55th happiest nation, as happy as Armenia and happier then Russia, Turkey, and Azerbaijan.
+According to this index, Georgia is the 55th happiest nation, as happy as Armenia and happier than Russia, Turkey, and Azerbaijan.
 (To compare, Georgia was 71st place in 2009 by HPI).

 Another attempt to quantify happiness was conducted by researchers at the Gallup World Poll.
-According to their data, collected 2005 through 2009, Georgia did not do that well.
-It was just on place 115 among 155 countries, and less happy then any of its neighbors.
+According to their data, collected from 2005 through 2009, Georgia did not do that well.
+It was just in place 115 among 155 countries, and less happy than any of its neighbors.

 The Life Satisfaction Index (see chart) was created by Adrian G. White, an analytic social psychologist at the University of Leicester in England.
 According to this index (2006 ranking), Georgia is on the hardly flattering 169th place among 178 countries, happier than Armenia but less happy than all of its other neighbors.

 While the economics of happiness can boast many counterintuitive results, there are also some expected outcomes.
 In spite of different approaches and different rankings, it is a robust finding in happiness studies that one of the most significant determinants of happiness is money.
 Life satisfaction is positively associated with income.
 Money does buy happiness—at least up to some income level.